 Summertime Blues just hit me.
 Not because of the weather as I do so enjoy the crispness of the autumn air and the beautiful colors the season brings with it.
 Here in Montana (where we are working a sugar beet harvest until mid-October), it's almost as comparable to Maine.....almost.
 But let's be factual here.
 Living … Continue reading Summertime

-MOUNT RUSHMORE VS. CRAZY HORSE OR White Man vs. Red Man?
-Power vs. Honor?
-The Beach Boys vs. Steven Tyler?
-The Black Hills of South Dakota behold many miles of impressive scenery and a wealth of wild west history.
-It is also home to two majestic … Continue reading The Black Hills…”Native” vs.” American” History
+MOUNT RUSHMORE VS. CRAZY HORSE The Black Hills of South Dakota behold many miles of impressive scenery and a wealth of wild west history.
+It is also home to two majestic stone mountain carvings drawing millions of tourists annually to marvel at the beauty and perhaps embrace the history that so inspired these masterpieces.
+And … Continue reading The Black Hills…”Native” vs.” American” History

-Or, shall we call this, The Dunns do Vegas.....rated G?
-Believe it or not, Las Vegas can be both family friendly and affordable and with some diligence and planning we were able to spend four nights and five days taking in a little of the fun and craziness the city of sin had to offer. … Continue reading Pretty Vegas
+Believe it or not, Las Vegas can be both family friendly and affordable and with some diligence and planning we were able to spend four nights and five days taking in a little of the fun and craziness the city of sin had to offer.
+The total expenses for this family of four? $271....and … Continue reading Vegas, Rated G

 America The Beautiful....The appropriately named National Park pass we purchased for $80 which has paid for itself 3 times over already.
 We love the National Parks and experiencing as many as we can on this journey is a goal we are trying diligently and joyously to fulfill.
 The campgrounds, the visitor centers, the rangers, the … Continue reading Deserts and Canyons and Arches…Oh My!